alethena/equity-deploy-template/README.md

 The `ERC20Draggable` contract contains all the functionality related to the drag-along clause.
 In the following we describe the standard process of issuing equity bound to a shareholder agreement followed by a drag-along at some point.

 ### Issuance:
-1. The ERC20 equity contract `ServiceHunterShares` is deployed with the desired parameters.
+1. The ERC20 equity contract `AlethenaShares` is deployed with the desired parameters.
 This contract supports claims as it inherits from `ERC20Claimable`.
 A currency token such as XCHF can be set as a custom collateral.
 The company is the owner of this contract.
 2. Share tokens are minted but not distributed to the shareholders.
-3. The ERC20 draggable contract `DraggableServiceHunterShares` is deployed.
+3. The ERC20 draggable contract `DraggableAlethenaShares` is deployed.
 This contract does not have an owner and could in principle be deployed by anyone.
 4. Using the function `wrap` the share tokens are swapped for draggable shares.
 Now the draggable contract itself holds the actual shares.
 5. The newly created drag-along tokens are distributed to the shareholders.
 6. The share registry listens to the transfer events from both ERC20 contracts and by matching events with a mapping table of addresses and users generates the shareholder transactions for the registry.